Prepared by Geoff McLennan PCa Patient 5-22-20

 NOW, THEREFORE, we members of ASPI, do propose, respectfully demand, and solicit support for the following changes in AS protocols, funding, research, and treatment development:

-- That men offered AS have a clear and inalienable right to participate in their ongoing care, such that all caregivers and clinicians clearly communicate with them all material facts about their case in plain language interpretable by a layperson, and
+- That men offered AS have a right to participate in their ongoing care, such that all caregivers and clinicians clearly communicate with them all material facts about their case in plain language interpretable by a layperson, and

 - That men respectfully demand more participation in the future of AS, such as access to research findings on treatments whether adopted or not, and

 - That all men on AS, including those who are patients at the Department of Veterans Affairs (VA), have a voice and a right to participate in the funding of research and changes to AS including development refinement and approval of AS procedures, and

 - That men who choose to can take charge of their own health with known or potential cancer fighting food, exercise, reasonable use of cancer fighting supplements, positive attitude, and a personal protocol except where self-care inflicts harm to the body or negates necessary PCa treatment.
 PCF and urology care foundations are supposed to have some avenues for patients to have a “say”, and

 - That AS men respectfully demand that commercial insurance companies, Medicare, Medicaid the VA, and all public and private medical care resources recognize that payments, funding and future funding take into consideration that AS men are entitled to an immediate voice and influence in how all such medical resources are used for AS for PCa, and

 - Machine learning & Artificial Intelligence (AI) Artificial Intelligence should be used to compile all the data on clinical trials, determine what has worked and what has not, therefore improving protocols, procedures, and treatments for all patients, using technology to help patients have a quality of life living with PCa. and